dwyl/technical-glossary/README.md

 manage customer relationships
 and the data and information associated with them.
-Typically a CRM is used for storing contact data and the log of communication between a business and its' cusotmers.
+Typically a CRM is used for storing contact data and the log of communication between a business and its' customers.
 But increasingly CRMs are used for other functions in businesses such as sales tracking, customer service and customer portals.